open/close all folders

 - A special Colt gun and bullets, made by Samuel Colt himself, can be used to kill practically anything - but not Lucifer.

 - There's a special dagger which is used to kill demons (and the human they possess at the time).
 Regular daggers don't kill demons, just the host body.
-Its backstory has yet to appear.
+It's later revealed to be an ancient demon killing weapon made by the Kurds, but that's all the explanation it gets.

-- Buffy the Vampire Slayer had some of these-such as Thor's Hammer, used to whomp Glory down to size.
+- Buffy the Vampire Slayer had some of these-such as the Hammer of Olaf the Troll, used to whomp Glory down to size, an ancient scythe that kills the otherwise invulnerable Caleb.

 - Once Upon a Time has a twist on this trope.
-The only way to bring down the Big Bad is to steal his dagger, but then you become the villain yourself.
+The only way to bring down the Big Bad is to steal his dagger, but then you become the villain yourself, if you kill him.
+You can also control the Dark One with the dagger, which the Duke chose to do and Rumplestiltskin obviously didn't.

 - In most games in the Zelda series Link needs the Master Sword to defeat Ganon.
+This is because it was Forged by the Gods and has a special evil-destroying attribute.
+In the Capcom games, the Four Sword serves the same purpose, with its target being Vaati (except in The Legend of Zelda: Four Swords Adventures where Vaati was Hijacked by Ganon).
 Likewise, the Phantom Sword in Phantom Hourglass is needed to defeat Bellum.

 - Also from Zelda, the Silver Arrows (at least in A Link to the Past).